shahanakhundmir/MarsRover/README.md

 ## Mars Rover Challenge :oncoming_automobile:

 ### Cases to check ✔️
-:star: Collision - if the current rover is at the same position that a previous rover mission ended with, then a collision has occured
+:star: Collision - if the current rover is at the same position that a previous rover mission ended at, then a collision has occured
   Print a message about the collision and abort the mission

-:star: Before the rover starts its journey and after each move, check that the rover is still on the plateau if not then print an error message and abort the mission
+:star: Before the rover starts its journey and after each move, check that the rover is still on the plateau If not then print an error message and abort the mission

 :star: If initial plateau coordinates are (0,0) an error has occured and the mission cannot continue